 The first time an offline-enabled mobile application is run, it will retrieve all the data it requires to run offline from the server.
 After that, it will remain in offline mode until a synchronization event is triggered.
 Remaining in offline mode will significantly improve the performance of your application.
 Synchronization can be triggered by either the server or the user.
 The server will automatically resynchronize the app if it is opened after a new model is uploaded, in order to prevent inconsistencies.
 The user can trigger a synchronization by triggering a sync action, for example from an action button.
-Lastly, the app will always attempt to synchronize if it is (re)started.
-If your device is not connected to the internet on startup, this step will be skipped.

 During upload, objects newly created by the user will be created on the server.
 Then, new and changed objects are uploaded to the server by committing them.
 Any relevant event handlers on these objects will run as usual.
 If the synchronization action encounters an error during this process, the entire upload process is reverted.
 For example, if ten objects are uploaded and one of these commits triggers a validation error, all ten objects are lost.
 This is to ensure that the internal consistency between your newly created objects is maintained.
 For example, if a user creates an order with several order lines and the order fails to commit, the entire transaction is rolled back to prevent your order lines from ending up in the database without an order and corrupting your data.

 During download, the offline database is dropped and recreated to avoid any conflicts.
 The database is then filled by querying all objects that are used in the offline profile.